rabbitCase/oop-sem3-project/README.md

 The program is menu-driven and user friendly, providing updates and confirmations based on the changes the user makes.

-NOTE: This project currently limited to the CLI and may be integrated with JavaFX/Swing or HTML in the future.
+NOTE: This project currently limited to the CLI and may be integrated with JavaFX/Swing or HTML/ in the future.